XHVQ-FM: History

 XENP-AM 830—also known as XENSM—received its concession on May 15, 1964.
 It was originally located in Navolato and owned by Salvador Águilar Montenegro, whose family owned several local gas stations, operating as a 1,000-watt daytimer.
 Within several years, the call sign was changed to XEVQ-AM, and station operations moved to Culiacán.
 By the 1980s, XEVQ was owned by Radio y Televisión del Noroeste and operating with 5,000 watts.
 In the 2000s, it added 1,000 watts at night.
+For many years, it was known as "La Grande de Sinaloa". airing for some local formats.

-XEVQ was aproveed to migrated to FM in 2011 as XHVQ-FM 96.9 and came to air in June 2012 and abandoned the "La Grande de Sinaloa" name and format to go using the Amor romantic format.
+XEVQ was aproveed to migrated to FM in 2011 as XHVQ-FM 96.9 and came to air in June 2012, flipping to a romantic music using the Amor brand from ACIR.
 In June 2021, XHVQ-FM and its sister in Mazatlán, XHMAT-FM 99.5, withdrew from Grupo ACIR, changing to Vibra Radio on June 22, 2021.
 The stations' parent companies were then sold.

-In January 2023, Vibra was the only radio station to not changed from pop to Regional Mexican format, all other Vibra owned stations in the city airs its grupera format until it was adopted in mid 2024.
+As of January 2023, Vibra was the only radio station to not changed from pop to Regional Mexican format, all other Vibra owned stations in the city airs its grupera format until it was adopted in mid 2024.